-Don’t worry!
-The process for smoothing textured walls is much the same as covering artex on a ceiling.
+Do not worry!
+The process for smoothing textured walls is very similar to covering artexed ceilings.

-How long do I have to wait before I can paint my new plaster?
+How long do I have to wait before I can paint new plaster?

 Do I have to remove the wallpaper before the walls are plastered?